watermint/watermint.org/_posts/2017-02-21-dropbox-business-properties-api-poc.md

 I wrote sample script of Properties API of Dropbox Business in Python.

 Note: Properties APIs are alpha release (as of Feb 2017).
-Specification of APIs might change without notice.
+Specification of APIs may change without notice.

 # Properties API